szczuroskoczek/can-sniffer/README.md

 - Navigation between different CAN operations
 - Persistent server configuration using AsyncStorage
 - TypeScript support with strict typing
-- React Navigation for seamless screen transitions
+- Expo Router (file-based routing on top of React Navigation)

 ## Installation